Lower large deviations for supercritical branching processes in random environment: Lower large deviations

+Moreover, $k_n \stackrel{subexp}{\longrightarrow} \infty$ ensures that $\lim_{n\rightarrow\infty} \tfrac{1}{n} \log \mathbb{P}_i(1\leq Z_n\leq k_n)=\log \E[Q(1)^i]$. \end{theo} First, we note that $(ii)$ generalizes Theorem $1$ in \cite{bansaye08}, which required that both the mean and the variance of the reproduction laws were bounded (uniformly with respect to the environment).
+Moreover, $(i)$ provides an expression of the rate function in the more challenging case which allows extinction ($\P_1(Z_1=0)>0$).
 We now try to extend this result and get rid of Assumption \ref{as_strongly_supercrit}, before discussing its interpretation and applying it to the linear fractional case.
 So we now consider \begin{ann} We assume that $S$ is non-lattice, i.e. for every $r>0$, $\P( X \in r\Z)<1$.
 Moreover, we assume that there exists a constant $0<d<\infty$ such that, \bea M_Q \leq d\cdot [ m_Q + (m_Q)^2] \quad \text{a.s.}, \nonumber \eea where $M_q=\sum_{k\geq 0} k^2q(k)$ is the second moment of the probability measure $q$. \\ This condition is equivalent to the fact that $f''(1) / (f'(1)+f'(1)^2)$ is bounded a.s. \end{ann} This assumption does not require that $\mathbb{E}[f'(1)^\lambda]<\infty$ for every $\lambda>0$, contrarily to Assumption \ref{as_strongly_supercrit}.
 But it implies that the standardized second moment of the offspring distributions is a.s. finite.
 It is e.g. fulfilled for geometric offspring distributions (see \cite{BK09}).
-We focus here on the case when subcritical environments may occur with positive probability. \begin{theo} Under Assumption \ref{cramer} and $\P(X<0)>0$, for any sequence $k_n \stackrel{subexp}{\longrightarrow} \infty$ and $i\in Cl(\mathcal{I})$, we have
+We focus here on the case when subcritical environments may occur with positive probability, which implies in particular that $\P_1(Z_1=0)>0$. \begin{theo} Under Assumption \ref{cramer} and $\P(X<0)>0$, for any sequence $k_n \stackrel{subexp}{\longrightarrow} \infty$ and $i\in Cl(\mathcal{I})$, we have

 Under the additional Assumption \ref{finvar} and $\E[Z_1 \log^+(Z_1)]<\infty$, for every $\theta\in \big(0, \mathbb{E}[X]\big]$,

 \end{theo} The proof of the upper-bound of this result is very different from that of the previous theorem.
 It is deferred to Section \ref{upth2}.
 Let us now comment the large deviations results obtained by the two previous theorems. \\